· Compliance · 14 min read

 Beyond the time dimension, SQGs face a hard mass cap that LQGs do not:

-- SQG: Cannot exceed 6,000 kg of hazardous waste on-site at any time under 40 CFR 262.16(b)(1).
-This limit applies to the entire facility, not per container or per accumulation area.
+- SQG: Cannot exceed 6,000 kg of non-acute hazardous waste or 1 kg of acute hazardous waste on-site at any time under the SQG mass cap.
+These limits apply to the entire facility, not per container or per accumulation area.

 For growing manufacturers or facilities undergoing expansions, the SQG mass cap can be a sleeper violation.
 A facility managing dozens of drums across multiple buildings can approach 6,000 kg faster than manual spreadsheets can catch.